Four-force (4-force) is a four-vector, considered as

 This formula and determination

-of the four-force density through the mass four-current when taking into account the fields acting in the system require
+of the four-force density through the mass four-current when taking into account the

-correction, since they do not contain an additional contribution from the
+fields acting in a system, require correction, since they do not contain an

-four-momenta of the fields themselves.
-[4]
+additional contribution from the four-momenta of the fields themselves.
+As was

-If the particle
+If s particle is

 ,

-where is the gravitational
+where is gravitational

 tensor, which is expressed through the gravitational

-field strength and the gravitational
+field strength and gravitational torsion

-torsion field, is 4-momentum with lower (covariant) index,
+is 4-momentum with lower (covariant) index,

-and particle mass includes contributions from the
+and particle mass

-mass-energy of fields associated with the matter of the particle.
+fields associated with matter of the particle.

 In CTG gravitational tensor with covariant indices is determined directly, and for transition to